codemakerss/DAREC_DATABASE/README.md

 ## Others

 The maximum rows of crypto_daily data you can get no more than 1000 due to the limit from our database.
+(No limit for maximum rows right now)